 - [Trainer]'s Classroom - Brains/MP "[Trainer] will teach many things.
 Boosts Brains and Max MP."

 The next form is evolving into rookies.
-The Digimon would evolve into this form after 24 hours.
+The Digimon evolve into this form after 24 hours.
 Training influences what the Digimon digivolves into.
-Depending on how certain stats are trained, the Digimon would digivolve into 1 of 2 Rookie choices (again, dependent on the digivolution chart and selection of the Baby forms).
+Depending on how certain stats are trained, the Digimon digivolve into 1 of 2 Rookie choices (again, dependent on the digivolution chart and selection of the Baby forms).

 The final form, the Ultimate form, is not always reached.
-This form could occur anytime after the 11th day of a Digimon's life span and only if very specific parameters were met.
+This form can occur anytime after the 11th day of a Digimon's life span and only if very specific parameters were met.
 Digimon can fade away without ever reaching this stage, but Digimon at this stage are the strongest Digimon in the game and have access to the widest amount of battle attacks.

 Some Mega form Digimon appear in the game as NPCs, however, the player cannot digivolve raised Digimon into this stage.
 Alternatively, some Digimon that exist in this game as Ultimate forms are classified in later games and in canon as Mega form (HerculesKabuterimon, for example).

 Battles in this game was where the real game is.
-This is where your Digimon finally gets to face off against the other dangerous Digimon in the world.
-Depending on the Digimon's brain stat, it would have a certain number of commands you could tell it to do.
+This is where the Digimon finally gets to face off against the other dangerous Digimon in the world.
+Depending on the Digimon's brain stat, it would have a certain number of commands the player could tell it to do.
 Combat is not direct control, as the player can only yell commands like attack, back off, switch target, or run away.
 Digimon would not always listen either.
 When the brain stat has reached at least 500, the player can command the Digimon to perform specific attacks.
 Items can be used to assist the Digimon, however, some boss encounters force the player to stick to the "Your Call" command, where the Digimon acts independently in battle, with no item assistance.

 Completing specific tasks or winning some battles causes some Digimon on the island to remember who they are and rejoin File City.
 This also has a gameplay function: recruiting Digimon to the hub city adds services such as the Item Shop, Fast Travel, Item Bank, the Clinic, and a Tournament Arena.
 Recruiting Digimon also adds a rating to File City: recruiting a Rookie-level adds 1 point, Champion-level adds 2 points, and Ultimate-level adds 3 points.
 In-game events occur at specific point intervals and the final dungeon cannot be accessed until File City has reached a rating of at least 50.